susiteemu/startpoint/README.md

 # A CLI tool for managing and scripting http/restful requests: startpoint

 Startpoint is a lightweight, open-source CLI and TUI tool for managing and scripting HTTP/RESTful requests.
-It supports YAML-based request definitions, response chaining, and scripting with Starlark (Lua planned).
+It supports YAML-based request definitions, response chaining, and scripting with Starlark and Lua.
 Designed for offline use, it's ad-free, tracking-free, and highly customizable, making it a fast and efficient solution for developers.

 ![Catppuccin Mocha](docs/images/startpoint-catppuccin-mocha.png)